 - Cilantro- I wrote this recipe using cilantro because it is easy to find and taste similar to the herb used in authentic cucumber chutney.
 Traditionally, cucumber chutney uses chadon beni, also called culantro and shado beni.
 Chadon beni is an herb with long thin leaves common in East Indian cooking.
 It is similar in flavor to cilantro but more pungent.
 It can be found at many international supermarkets.
 If you can get your hands on some only use 1 to 2 tablespoons.
 You need about half the amount of chadon beni as you do cilantro, it has a much stronger flavor.

-The key this chutney is grated cucumber and a very find chop on your other ingredients so that they blend seamlessly.
+The key to this chutney is grated cucumber and a very fine chop on your other ingredients so that they blend seamlessly.
 Use the large side of a box grated or a similar size grater on your food processor.

 Before combining with the other ingredients, you will want to gently press the grated cucumber to release any excess water.

 The lime, cilantro, and habanero need to be finely chopped.
-I like to save my hands and do this is a food processor but a knife and cutting board work too.
+I like to save my hands and do this in a food processor but a knife and cutting board work too.

 Simply combine your spicy herb mixture with the grated cucumber and salt to taste.
 Voila!